-At Black Sears, we believe that the role of a winemaker is to bring out the expression of the fruit and the terroir.
+At Black Sears, we believe that the role of a winemaker is to bring out the expression of the fruit, the terroir, and the vintage.
 Black Sears wines bestow upon the palate a sense of the place from which they come—a rugged, gorgeous, mountaintop estate overlooking two magnificent valleys.

 Our wines are all estate-grown.
 The fruit comes from only one vineyard—ours.
 Which means we have full control over our source of fruit: when and how much to prune, how to manage the soil, which fruit to drop, and when to harvest.
 This enables us to attain the quality and consistency in the vineyard that is required to make great wines year after year.